mokshithcys-sudo/Recruitment/Domain/write-up:1.md

 Next, I started MySQL and created a standard database.
 Then, I created a directory at /var/www/html/lamp_project/uploads.
 After configuring the database connection and Apache settings, I tested whether the localhost was working.

 After that, I started learning HTML and PHP to create web pages.
-I tested different code snippets and learned various concepts using HTML and PHP.
+I tested different code snippets and learned various concepts using HTML and PHP. i am still working on learning the thing which required for creating the website.

-Finally, i have written the code required for creating the database, connecting to the database, a registration page, a login page, a profile page, a logout page, a dashboard page, and an admin page.